StackOverflowExcept1on/net-core-injector/README.md

 ### TODO

-- Linux support is incomplete due to some issues with the secondary host context in `hostfxr`.
+- Linux support is incomplete due to some issues with the secondary host context in `hostfxr`